 10 week funded placement at Barley Studios, York – a design and restoration studio.

-2015: Cullin Hills architectural mosaic glass window commission, private client. (see Glass Mosaics Gallery)
+2015: Cullin Hills architectural applique glass window commission, private client

-2013: Leaves architectural mosaic glass window commission, private client. (see Glass Mosaics Gallery)
+2013: Through the Leaves architectural applique glass window commission, private client

 2012 -13: Stargazing, Mottisfont Abbey near Portsmouth